Marveric-18/SpecexInsights/README.md

 # Welcome to SpaceX Insights

-SpaceX Insight is a project build upon SpaceX data - where ETL pipeline works over to extract data related to Launch, Rockets and Payloads and transformed it to show valuable insights.
+SpaceX Insight is a project build upon SpaceX data - where ETL pipeline works over to extract data related to Launch, Rockets and Payloads and transformes it to show valuable insights.

 ## Prerequisites